-Clinton far ahead in Electoral College race: Reuters/ipsos poll
+Clinton far ahead in Electoral College race: Reuters/Ipsos poll

-NEW YORK Democratic candidate Hillary Clinton maintained her commanding lead in the race to win the Electoral College and claim the U.S. presidency, according to the latest States of the Nation project results released on Saturday.
+NEW YORK (Reuters) - Democratic candidate Hillary Clinton maintained her commanding lead in the race to win the Electoral College and claim the U.S. presidency, according to the latest Reuters/Ipsos States of the Nation project results released on Saturday.

 In the last week, there has been little movement.
 Clinton leads Donald Trump in most of the states that Trump would need should he have a chance to win the minimum 270 votes needed to win.
 According to the project, she has a better than 95 percent chance of winning, if the election was held this week.
 The mostly likely outcome would be 326 votes for Clinton to 212 for Trump.